 Bored, lonely birds can turn into squawking, aggressive, nervous creatures.

 Owning a pet parrot can be expensive, depending on the supplies you buy and the type of parrot you own.
 For example, a macaw will be pricier to feed than a small conure.

-As you can see, there are plenty of stunning parrots you can choose from.
-Some are high maintenance while others are straightforward to take care of—it depends on the species.
+There are plenty of stunning parrots that you can choose for a pet.
+Some are high maintenance, while others are straightforward to take care of—it depends on the species.

 When it comes to owning a parrot, compatibility is the most significant factor.
 Consider lifespan, essential care, and affordability before you commit.

 Featured Image Credit by robert84ak, Pixabay